bitcraze/bitcraze-website/readme.md

 ## Quick start

-The content is written in markdown and html and the intention is to make it as easy as possible to modify the code.
+The content is written in markdown and HTML and the intention is to make it as easy as possible to modify the code.
 There is an integrated development and test environment based on Docker to reduce the amount of software required.